Her Autumn feet now flash across the floor.

 She moves and sways like never did before.

-The door now fails to latch against the light.
+Her frost now fails to dim against the light.

 Escaped, bronze leaf trips to her heart’s delight.